Pittsburgh Panthers football: Panthers in the NFL

 Pitt has produced 289 NFL players including ten that went on to be inducted into the Pro Football Hall of Fame and 31 that have been selected to play in the Pro Bowl.
 Furthermore, in a survey of NFL drafts from 1979 to 2009, ESPN rated Pitt third, behind only USC and Miami, for having "the most fertile NFL draft pipelines."
 In addition, Pitt has been ranked second among all schools for the historical value of its drafted players.

 Pro Football Hall of Fame inductees

-Ten Panthers have been elected into the Pro Football Hall of Fame.
-Pitt is tied for fourth among all colleges and universities for the number of former players inducted.
-Pitt's ten Hall of Famers and their year of induction and years played are:
+Eleven Panthers have been elected into the Pro Football Hall of Fame.
+Pitt is tied for third among all colleges and universities for the number of former players inducted.
+Pitt's eleven Hall of Famers and their year of induction and years played are: